allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 #### Run with an explicit bind-mount

-When working on an application, we can use a bind mount to mount our source code into the container to let it see code changes [right away](https://docs.docker.com/get-started/06_bind_mounts/):
+When working on an application, we can use a `bind-mount` to mount source code into the container and let it see code changes [right away](https://docs.docker.com/get-started/06_bind_mounts/):

 ```sh
 docker run